High Contrast Images, Apps, Flashcards and Slideshows for Babies

 I created the Infant Zoo App for other moms and dads.

 Infant Zoo was created by a mom for a baby with an obsession for zoo animals (especially ones that roar) and peek-a-boo games.
 Well, that baby has just turned 13 and has since moved on to skateboarding, Minecraft, and chess, but she’s still making apps.
-You can learn more about them and her at treebettykids.com .
+You can learn more about them here.

 Infant Zoo App for iPhone and iPad